The In-ko-pah Railroad

 Reinforced concrete slabs were cast to cover the top of the tunnel.
 I used 6” x 16” x 2” concrete capstones to make simple forms on the floor of my garage.
 I then covered the form with a large plastic trash bag.
 Hardware cloth was cut to fit into the form -- usually two layers of it.
 I also added 2-3 short pieces of 3/8” steel rebar.
 High strength concrete was then poured into the form.
 After it sets, just move aside the capstones from around it, and lift out the slab.
 Be sure not to make the slabs too big or you won’t be able to lift them!

 My longer tunnels have access panels which double as steps on the upper level pathway.
-These are slabs constructed as described above, but they also have steel eye bolts set into them.
+These were originally concrete slabs, constructed as described above, with steel eye bolts set into them.
 The eye of the bolt is recessed into the upper surface of the slab.
-I can then use hooks to lift out the slabs when necessary.
+I used hooks to lift out the slabs when necessary.

 Return to In-ko-pah Construction Page